 General Services Charges Fund for the last 3 years

 Financial Deficit/ Balance Change from

 Year Surplus previous year

+2020 -\$ 14,952 \$ 492 -20.2%

 2021 -\$ 4,762 -\$ 4,270 -68.15%

 2022 -\$ 17,621 -\$ 21,891 -270.03%

-2023 \$ 14,571 -\$ 7,320 182%

-• -
+• •

-Balance of General Services Charges Fund for last financial year OR last quarter if no full financial year available -\$ 7,320 Balance of Maintenance Reserve Fund for last financial year OR last quarter if no full financial year available \$,783,722 Balance of Capital Replacement Fund for the last financial year OR last quarter if no full financial year available \$ 319,808 Percentage of a resident ingoing contribution applied to the Capital Replacement Fund 5% The operator pays a percentage of a resident's ingoing contribution, as determined by a quantity surveyor's report, to the Capital Replacement Fund.
+Balance of General Services Charges Fund for last financial year OR last quarter if no full financial year available \$ 27,262 Balance of Maintenance Reserve Fund for last financial year OR last quarter if no full financial year available -\$ 49,153 Balance of Capital Replacement Fund for the last financial year OR last quarter if no full financial year available \$ 717,493 Percentage of a resident ingoing contribution applied to the Capital Replacement Fund 8% The operator pays a percentage of a resident's ingoing contribution, as determined by a quantity surveyor's report, to the Capital Replacement Fund.
 This fund is used for replacing the village's capital items.
-OR Part 16 - Insurance village, including for: communal facilities; and 16.1 Is the resident ards the cost of this insurance as part of the General Servic es Charge. responsible for arranging any ⊠ Yes □ No insurance cover?
-If yes, the resident is responsible for these insurance police cies: If yes, the resident is responsible for these Contents Insurance including Public Liability Insurance; insurance policies: Household Workers' Insurance for claims brought by any contractor that you engage to carry out work or provide se Unit.
-Part 17 - Living in the vi illage Trial or settling in period d in the village 17.1 Does the village offer prospective residents a trial period or a settling in period in the village? ☐ Yes ⊠ No Pets 17.2 Are residents allowed to keep pets? ⊠ Yes □ No
+OR the village is not yet operating.
+Part 16 - Insurance The village operator must take out general insurance, to full replacement value, for the retirement village, including for: communal facilities; and the accommodation units, other than accommodation units owned by residents.
+16.1 Is the resident Residents contribute towards the cost of this insurance as part of the General Services Charge. responsible for arranging any ⊠ Yes □ No insurance cover?
+If yes, the resident is responsible for these insurance policies: If yes, the resident is responsible for these Contents Insurance including Public Liability Insurance; insurance policies: Household Workers' Insurance for claims brought by any employee or contractor that you engage to carry out work or provide services in the Unit.
+Part 17 - Living in the vi illage Trial or settling in period d in the village 17.1 Does the village offer prospective residents a trial period or a settling in period in the village? ☐ Yes ☒ No Pets 17.2 Are residents allowed to keep pets? ⊠ Yes □ No

 If yes: specify any restrictions or conditions on pet ownership An application must be submitted to management in accordance with the Janoah Gardens Pet Policy

 Visitors

 17.3 Are there restrictions on visitors staying with residents or visiting?
 If yes: specify any restrictions or conditions on visitors (e.g. length of stay, arrange with manager) You must register all guests who stay overnight or longer at the Unit, at the administrative office of the Village.
 With Management's prior approval you may: have guests stay in the Unit for three (3) or more consecutive nights up to a maximum of 14 consecutive nights; allow a Visitor to use the Unit if you are not staying there at the same time; have more than four (4) guests stay overnight in the Unit on any one night.
 However, you may not have a Visitor live in the Unit or use the Unit for longer than 30 days in any 12 month period without Management's consent which we may give or deny in their absolute discretion.
 If Management consent to a Visitor staying in the Unit for any period of time then Management can revoke that consent at any time in their absolute discretion.

 Village by-laws and villa ige rules

 17.4 Does the village have village by-laws?

 17.5 Does the operator have other rules for the village.

-,

 Resident input